dilankayapagit/Flutter-complete-Workflow-Build-to-Publish/README.md

-# Flutter Git Hub Action CI/CD Android 🤩
+# Flutter Git Hub Action CI/CD Android and Web (Firebase) 🤩

-## Build Flutter Apps Automatically, Easily and Publish (Deploy) to your Google Play Store for Free 😇
+## Build Flutter Apps Automatically, Easily and Publish (Deploy) to your Google Play Store and Firebase Hosting for Free 😇

 ### Add these to you git hub secrets 🦹